 - Advised on the sale and purchase of Impressionist paintings and Old Masters, high-value musical instruments and other items owned by collectors.

 - Advised on the return of missing artwork to its original owners following its appearance at auction.

 - Won at trial the case of Lancelot William Thwaytes v Sotheby’s EWHC 36 (Ch), successfully defending a negligence claim concerning the attribution and auction sale of a copy of Caravaggio’s “The Cardsharps”.

 - Won at trial the case of Lord Coleridge v Sotheby’s EWHC 370 (Ch), successfully defending a negligence claim regarding the 18th-century dating of an alleged Tudor gold judicial chain of office.

 - Successfully defended a misrepresentation claim in relation to the authenticity of a painting by a Russian artist.

-- Liaised with law enforcement agencies in relation to the identification and return of antiquities.
+- Liaised with law enforcement agencies in relation to antiquities, artworks flagged as stolen and items containing ivory.